Parallel Minimum Spanning Forest Computation using Sparse Matrix Kernels: Related Work

 GraphBLAS \cite{graphblas} provides standardized linear-algebraic primitives for graph computations.
-LAGraph \cite{lagraph} builds of top of GraphBLAS to provide developers of graph algorithms a set of data structures and utility functions.
-They describe algebraic implementation of several graph algorithms using LAGraph's API.
+LAGraph \cite{lagraph} builds on top of GraphBLAS to provide developers of graph algorithms a set of data structures and utility functions.
+They describe and benchmark algebraic implementation of several graph algorithms using LAGraph's API, though not for MST.